Fly Upper Computer Installation and Usage Guide

 1. How to Perform an OTA Update

-192.168.1.100, accesshttp://192.168.1.100:9998
+192.168.1.100, visithttp://192.168.1.100:9998

-- Example: If your host IP is
+- Example: If your upper computer's IP is

 2. Configuration File Safety

-3. Update Process Precautions
+3. Precautions During the Update Process

-- Ensure stable power supply to the device during the update.
+- Ensure stable power supply to the device during the update

 4. Custom Code Handling

-- If you have modified Klipper configuration files or installed custom plugins,
+- If you have modified Klipper configuration files or installed custom plugins

 5. Important Reminder: Firmware Update